DoubangoTelecom/ultimateALPR-SDK/samples/c++/benchmark/README.md

 - `--parallel` Whether to enabled the parallel mode.
 More info about the parallel mode at [https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html](https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html).
 Default: *true*.
 - `--rectify` Whether to enable the rectification layer.
 More info about the rectification layer at [https://www.doubango.org/SDKs/anpr/docs/Rectification_layer.html](https://www.doubango.org/SDKs/anpr/docs/Rectification_layer.html).
 Default: *false*.

-The information about the maximum frame rate (**47fps** on Snapdragon 855 devices and **12fps** on Raspberry pi 4) is obtained using `--rate 0.0` which means evaluating the negative (no license plate) image only.
+The information about the maximum frame rate (**47fps** on Snapdragon 855 devices and **12fps** on Raspberry Pi 4) is obtained using `--rate 0.0` which means evaluating the negative (no license plate) image only.
 The minimum frame rate could be obtained using `--rate 1.0` which means evaluating the positive image only (all images on the video stream have a license plate).
 In real life, very few frames from a video stream will contain a license plate (`--rate` **< 0.01**).

 <a name="testing-examples"></a>
 ## Examples ##

-For example, on **Raspberry pi** you may call the benchmark application using the following command:
+For example, on **Raspberry Pi** you may call the benchmark application using the following command:
 ```
 LD_LIBRARY_PATH=../../../binaries/raspbian/armv7l:$LD_LIBRARY_PATH ./benchmark \
     --positive ../../../assets/images/lic_us_1280x720.jpg \